Premada Kanike: Production

-Large portions of the film were extensively shot in the Kashmir Valley.
+Large portions of the film were extensively shot in the Kashmir Valley and Shimla.
 This was rare for a Kannada film of 1970s due to the elevation of production costs which such a location could have caused then.

 Soundtrack

 Upendra Kumar composed the music for the soundtracks and lyrics were penned by Chi.
 Udaya Shankar and Vijaya Narasimha.
+The female singer H.P.
+Geetha who sang her only duet with Rajkumar in this movie through the song "Naguveya Henne Naanu", was the wife of music director Upendra Kumar.